bharath12b5/mvn-linux/Building-Puppet.md

-The [Open Source Puppet 4.0.0] (https://puppetlabs.com/puppet/puppet-open-source) can be built on RHEL7/ RHEL 6 on IBM z System by following these instructions.
+The [Open Source Puppet 4.1.0] (https://puppetlabs.com/puppet/puppet-open-source) can be built on RHEL7, RHEL 6, SLES 11 and SLES 12 on IBM z System by following these instructions.

 ## Puppet master installation